patrickbwarren/SunlightHNC/README.md

 ## General purpose HNC code

+*Pre-release version 1.13 allows dissimilar sphere diameters in the RPM and hard sphere potentials*

 The current release is version 1.12.

 Version 1.12 adds direct calculation of HNC free energy (see documentation).